Microsoft-Web/WebCampTrainingKit/HOL/AspNetWebApiSpa/README.md

 	}
 	````

-1. Modify the Web API controller to restrict access to authenticated users by adding the **Authorize** attribute to the **TriviaController** class definition.
+1. Modify the API controller to restrict access to authenticated users by adding the **Authorize** attribute to the **TriviaController** class definition.

 	<!-- mark:1 -->
 	````C#